starlight345/2025/blog/inverse-polymer/index.md

 To enable inverse generation of polymer structures from desired properties, we propose a joint training framework where a TabNet encoder is trained alongside a frozen Transformer-based decoder.
 In this setup, the decoder remains fixed — preserving its learned generation dynamics — while the encoder is trained to produce latent representations that fall within the decoder’s expected embedding space.
 This alignment allows the TabNet encoder, conditioned only on property vectors, to generate molecular structures by implicitly matching the decoder’s internal distribution.

 This strategy leverages the proven strength of TabNet in the property prediction task (as detailed in the retrieval section, where we achieved an R² of 0.97), and extends it to the generative domain.
 While the decoder is not updated during training, the encoder is progressively guided to encode property vectors into latent representations that are semantically meaningful and structurally decodable.
 This form of one-sided adaptation ensures that the generation process remains stable and grounded in the decoder’s learned grammar of SMILES construction.

+Initial experiments with joint training of the TabNet encoder and GRU decoder show significant gains in both validity and Tanimoto similarity, supporting the feasibility of an end-to-end inverse generation pipeline.
+Crucially, our long-term goal is to further refine this mapping through gradient field alignment between two distinct encoders: PolyBERT (trained on molecular structure) and TabNet (trained on properties).

 Crucially, our long-term goal is to further refine this mapping through gradient field alignment between two distinct encoders: PolyBERT (trained on molecular structure) and TabNet (trained on properties).
 By minimizing the directional discrepancy between their gradient fields — essentially encouraging their latent outputs to guide decoding in a coherent manner — we aim to couple the property-driven and structure-driven pathways into a unified inverse design system.
 This semantic alignment ensures that both encoders induce consistent trajectories in the decoder’s latent space, thereby improving the plausibility and accuracy of generated structures.